zeronounours/ictf-2015-writeups/analyses/n4w_secrets/README.md

 This first one is located in the `Session` class in `cgiapp.py`.
-The class relies on the *Pickle* module of Python to store the user's session information inside the `session` cookie. *Pickle* is a well-known Python module use to serialize but which brings big security issues if its input can be controlled by the user (actually, it's possible for an attacker to execute any python code).
+The class relies on the *Pickle* module of Python to store the user's session information inside the `session` cookie. *Pickle* is a well-known Python module used to serialize objects but which brings huge security issues if its input can be controlled by the user (actually, it's possible for an attacker to execute any Python code).

 ```python
 session = pickle.dumps(self.__sessionStorage)